 Talented Twenty.
 Any student ranked in the top 20% of his or her Florida public high school and has passed all required academic units, may be admissible to FGCU and admitted on a space available basis.

 Non-traditional program of study.
 Any applicant who completed a non-traditional high school program of study, which is not measured in Carnegie Units, such as home schooling, or a student who presents a General Equivalency Diploma (GED) instead of a standard high school diploma, may not qualify for admission based on the criteria listed above.
-Instead, the student, if applying before Spring 2017, must present a total score of at least 1450 on the SAT (Critical Reading + Math+ Writing) or a 21 composite on the ACT plus writing.
 Students applying for Spring 2017 and later must present a combined score of at least 1060 on the rSAT (or concordant combined Critical Reading, Math and Writing score) or an ACT composite score of 21.
 Sub-sections of each test must be above the minimum/remedial levels as described above.